easai/Triangle/README.md

 ## Usage

-Install pytest.
+To install pytest, run the following command.
 ```bash
 poetry install
 ```

-Run the test.
+Execute the following command to run the test.
 ```bash
 poetry run pytest
 ```